MatasSepikas/BigDataExam/README.md

 ### Program

 - **Process files**: read and process multiple CSV files containing AIS data.
-- **Remove noise**: remove rows with missing values in the selected  MMSI, timestamp, latitude, longitude, and vessel name columns.
+- **Remove noise**: remove rows with missing values in the selected type of mobile, MMSI, timestamp, latitude, longitude, navigational status, ROT, SOG, COG, heading and vessel name columns.
 - **Filter data**: use the Haversine formula to filter data within a 50 km radius around a central point defined by Latitude: 55.225000, Longitude: 14.245000.
 - **Find closest vessels**: identify the closest unique pairs of vessels at different times
 - tamps by calculating distances using the Euclidean distance method.
 The program collects the lowest distances at each timestamp, daily, and overall for all given datasets.